A Lensing-Band Approach to Spacetime Constraints: Discussion

 Alongside the conceptual description in this paper, we provide links to the associated computational toolbox.
 The developed algorithm can also be used to generate adaptive pixel grids to compute high-resolution black-hole images by putting more pixels within the lensing bands, as done in, for example, Ref.~\cite{Cardenas-Avendano:2022csp}.
-We highlight that, while the present application is entirely focused on the $n=1$ lensing band, our framework is entirely general and can straightforwardly be applied to higher-order lensing bands, see~\cite{Staelens:2023jgr} for related work on the second photon ring.
+We highlight that, while the present application is entirely focused on the $n=1$ lensing band, our framework is entirely general and can straightforwardly be applied to higher-order lensing bands, see Ref.~\cite{Staelens:2023jgr} for related work on the second photon ring.
+Constraints from higher-order photon rings will be much tighter because the thickness of the lensing bands (exponentially) decreases with their order.
+At the same time, higher-order photon rings are more challenging to resolve in observations.

 Our work is complementary to previous work based on lensing bands.
-This includes the null tests of GR proposed for the first~\cite{Cardenas-Avendano:2023dzo} and second~\cite{Gralla:2020srx,Paugnat:2022qzy} photon rings.
+This includes the null tests of GR proposed for the first Ref.~\cite{Cardenas-Avendano:2023dzo} and second Ref.~\cite{Gralla:2020srx,Paugnat:2022qzy} photon rings.
 Beyond GR, our work complements previous studies which have focused on spherically-symmetric deviations~\cite{Wielgus:2021peu} and on deviations of the largest diameter of the second lensing band \cite{Staelens:2023jgr}.
 In particular, the width and the angular shape of the lensing band have the potential to impose independent constraints.
 We find that these can be used to lift degeneracies, for instance, between(i) the black-hole mass and its horizon location; (ii) the asymptotic mass and angular momentum; and (iii) PPN parameters and horizon-scale modifications.
 Nevertheless, the projected constraints obtained from the first lensing band are conservative, i.e., we make no assumption about the astrophysics.
 This has advantages and disadvantages.
 On the one hand, such conservative constraints cannot be impacted by incorrect assumptions on the astrophysics.
 On the other hand, this means that any correct assumption on the astrophysics is expected to improve the constraints.
+For instance, a fast radial falloff of the emissivity would significantly tighten constraints as the outer edge of the lensing band can be replaced with a new boundary corresponding to a finite radial location at which the intensity is effectively negligible.